1 Introduction

 Dorus had a daughter, Iphthime, who had three sons: Pherespondos, Lycos, and Pronomos.
 [10]

-Iphthime's sons were contemporaries of Polydore, and one of them is likely the river god Peneius, who married Polydore.
+When constructing a genealogy, Iphthime's sons are of the same generation as Polydore.
+One of Iphthime's sons is thought to have been the river god Peneius, who married Polydore.

 Polydore's marriage occurred after Dorus, son of Hellen, migrated to Mount Parnassus.
 It is believed that Dorus' daughter, Iphthime, did not join her father's migration and remained near the Peneius River.